Harman8815/Harman8815/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and crafting software solutions with quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at RGPV.
+- 🎓 &nbsp; Studying Computer Science at RGPV.
 - 💼 &nbsp; Actively seeking new opportunities.
 - 🌱 &nbsp; Learning more about Machine Learning, Systems Design, and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing a degree in Software Engineering.